This page may contain affiliate links, which means I will make a small commission for products purchased through my link.

-Korean japchae (잡채) is a glass noodle stirfry dish and today I’m sharing an easy Vegan Japchae recipe that also happens to be gluten free!
+Korean japchae (잡채) is a stir-fry dish made with glass noodles.
 Japchae translates to “mixed vegetables” because of the way it is prepared.
-More on that in a minute!
-It’s stir fried Korean sweet potato starch noodles or glass noodles with a distinct soy/sesame oil sauce and lots of veggies.
-Typically, japchae involves pork and may be topped with an egg but we’re going to make this healthy japchae recipe meatless!
-It’s a very casual dish, but is also enjoyed around the holidays.
+It’s stir-fried Korean sweet potato starch noodles (glass noodles) with a distinct soy/sesame oil sauce and lots of veggies.
+It’s a very casual dish enjoyed around the holidays.

 What are Korean Glass Noodles?